hakuyouhiro/Proxmox/README.md

 ```
 <h3 align="center" id="heading">⚡ Default Settings:  2GB RAM - 8GB Storage - 2vCPU ⚡</h3>

-GamUntu is Ubuntu 21.10, Docker, ZFS Support and Hardware Acceleration all baked in!
-Perfect for running Games.

 After the script completes, If you're dissatisfied with the default settings, click on the LXC, then on the **_Resources_** tab and change the **_Memory_** and **_Cores_** settings to what you desire.
 Changes are immediate.